 |Investor Advisory Service||13|

 |The Investment Reporter||6|

 |Roger Conrad's Utility Forecaster||4|

 |InvesTech Research Portfolio Strategy||3|

 |No Load Fund*X||2|

 Note that many of these newsletters focus on mutual funds or market timing, while the Investor Advisory Service focuses on fundamental analysis of the long-term growth potential of common stocks.
 This traditional approach to stock analysis has reaped big rewards compared to many other newsletters and services.

-Unlike more short-term-oriented, trading-style newsletters such as the Motley Fool Stock Advisor, the IAS methodology can be implemented by any investor, doesn't require huge amounts of initial capital, and only uses a few buys and sells a year!
+Unlike more short-term-oriented, trading-style newsletters such as the Motley Fool Stock Advisor, Seeking Alpha's Alpha Picks, or Bob Brinker's Marketimer, the IAS methodology can be implemented by any investor, doesn't require huge amounts of initial capital, and only requires a few buys and sells a year.

 Best Stock Newsletter